Haywood Patterson

-Haywood Patterson (December 12, 1912 – August 24, 1952) was one of the Scottsboro Boys (See Powell v.
-Alabama).
+Haywood Patterson (December 12, 1912 – August 24, 1952) was one of the Scottsboro Boys.
 He was accused of raping Victoria Price and Ruby Bates.
 He wrote a book about his experience, Scottsboro Boy.

 Patterson was in his late teens when he and eight other young black boys were accused of raping two white women on a train in 1931.
 Patterson was given the death sentence three times, but after appeals and retrials he was eventually sentenced to 75 years in prison.
 In 1948, Patterson escaped from prison and fled to Detroit.
 He was arrested by the FBI a few years later but was not extradited to Alabama.
-After a deadly bar fight he was again sentenced to prison where he soon died of cancer at the age of thirty-nine.
+In December 1950, Patterson was charged with murder after he stabbed a man to death during a bar fight.
+After his first trial ended in a hung jury and his second trial ended in a mistrial, he was convicted of manslaughter and sentenced to six to 15 years in prison.
+Patterson died in Jackson State Prison of cancer in 1952, at the age of 39.

 In 2013, the Alabama Board of Pardons and Paroles posthumously pardoned Patterson along with two other Scottsboro boys, Charles Weems and Andy Wright.
 They were the last men whose convictions had not yet been overturned or pardoned.

 Joshua Henry played Patterson in the original Broadway cast of The Scottsboro Boys musical.